johanseaxis/acap-native-sdk-examples/tensorflow_to_larod/README.md

 ```

 ## The example model
-In this example, we'll train a simple model with two outputs.
-For this model, both outputs are scalar
-but the process is the same irrespective of the dimensions or number of the outputs.
+In this example, we'll train a simple model with one input and two outputs.
+The input to the model is a scaled FP32 RGB image of shape (256, 256, 3), while both outputs are scalar values.
+However, the process is the same irrespective of the dimensions or number of inputs or outputs.
-The first output corresponds to a value indicating if there are people in the image and the second
+The first output corresponds to the probability of if there are people in the image and the second
-output to another value indicating if there are cars in the image.
-The input to the model is a scaled FP32 RGB image of shape (256, 256, 3).
+output to the probability of there being cars in the image. __Currently (TF2.3), there is a bug in the `.tflite` conversion which orders the model outputs alphabetically based on their name.
+For this reason, our outputs are named with A and B prefixes, as to retain them in the order our ACAP expects.__

 The model is trained on the MS COCO dataset.
 After training for 5 epochs, it achieves something like 80% training accuracy on the people output and 75% training accuracy on the car output with 2.4 million parameters, which results in a model file size of 32 MB.
 The model is saved in Tensorflow's SavedModel format, which is the recommended option, in the `/env/models` directory.